 What are cherry angiomas?

-A cherry angioma is a small (a dot) to quite large, fairly common, benign (non malignant/non cancerous), bright cherry red/ purple, smooth (flat) or raised area (bump/dome), of clusters of tiny blood vessels on the skin.
-They tend to occur in older people (> 30 years of age), but do occur in children.
+A cherry angioma can be a small dot to quite large, fairly common, benign, or non-cancerous bright cherry red or purple, smooth, or raised area, usually featuring a bump or dome shaped clusters of tiny blood vessels on the skin.
+They tend to occur in older people over 30 years of age, but do occur in children.

 Reviewed by: Jack Wolfsdorf, MD, FAAP